Parking in and around DIA a growing hot spot for thieves

 When they returned the truck was gone.

-On the Airport's website, they warn that criminal activity is up but say lots are patrolled 24 hours a day 7 days a week.
+On the airport's website, there is a warning that criminal activity is up but state lots are patrolled 24 hours a day 7 days a week.

 "In the parking lot?
 Never.
 I've looked back now starting to think how many times I've seen… I don't think I've seen the police department doing any kind of patrolling, I don't think I have ever seen any kind of parking security," he responded.